Veloster122/Searching_For_DNA_Sequences/README.md

 /// Pre-requisites

 - This program was tested using python3 and linux shell
-- you should have installed biopython: 'pip install biopython'
+- you should have installed biopython:
+  ´´´ bash
+  pip install biopython
+  ´´´
 - import SeqIO and Entrez API

 /// How does each function functions >:D?